Viento Azul Biobio - offshore wind (Chile)

 Supply chain strategy:developed for the execution of a commercial scale floating offshore wind project.

-Partnership structuring: identified, engaged and administered strategic partnerships with local entities.
+Partnership structuring: identified, engaged, structured and managed strategic partnerships with local entities.

-Marketing, branding and media: created a marketing and communications package.
+Marketing, branding and media: created and delivered marketing and communications for the project.

 Outcomes